btnguyen2k/gocosmos/SQL.md

 #### UPSERT

-Summary: this statement is used to insert a new document of update an existing one.
+Summary: insert a new document or replace an existing one.

 Syntax & Usage: see [INSERT](#insert).